fkie-cad/friTap/README.md

 ## Usage

-On Linux we can easily attach to a process by entering its name or its PID:
+On Linux/Windows/MacOS we can easily attach to a process by entering its name or its PID:

 ```bash
 $ sudo ./friTap.py --pcap mycapture.pcap thunderbird
 ```

 For mobile applications we just have to add the -m parameter to indicate that we are now attaching (or spawning) an Android or iOS app: